-Today, Ipoh is best known for the excellent restaurants, famous local dishes and hawkers who make the city shine all year round.
-In the 1980’s the streets of Ipoh were renamed and you might find it a little confusing as most locals still use the former road names used during the colonial era.
-Getting in to Ipoh is mostly done via Sultan Azlan Airport and daily flights operated from the airport to various destinations.
-Trains are also common in Ipoh and most people prefer using them for connecting to other cities like Kuala Lumpur.
+Today, IPOH is best known for its excellent restaurants, famous local dishes and hawkers who make the city shine all year round.
+In the 1980’s the streets of IPOH were renamed and you might find it a little confusing as most locals still use the former road names used during the colonial era.
+Getting in to IPOH is mostly done via Sultan Azlan Airport and daily flights operated from the airport to various destinations.
+Trains are also common in IPOH and most people prefer using them for connecting to other cities like Kuala Lumpur.

-Muzium Darul Ridzuan is reputed as the most interesting historical museum in Parek and it is a place that you will really want to visit.
-The Padang Ipoh is an immaculate law just near the S.P Seenivasagam.
-Surrounding it are some mock- Tudor style historic buildings, including the Ipoh Club, HSBC Building, FMS Bar as well as St. Michael’s Institution, which is quite a magnificent building.
+Muzium Darul Ridzuan is reputed as the most interesting historical museum in Perak and it is a place that you will really want to visit.
+The Padang IPOH is an immaculate law just near the S.P Seenivasagam.
+Surrounding it are some mock- Tudor style historic buildings, including the IPOH Club, HSBC Building, FMS Bar as well as St. Michael’s Institution, which is quite a magnificent building.
 Kong Heng Square is home to many boutique hotels, cafes, hawker stalls, a barbershop, an art gallery, a sundry store and an antique store.
-The Ipoh Heritage Trail is something that you want to miss as well.
+The IPOH Heritage Trail is something that you may not want to miss.

-Ipoh is also a place where you can enjoy many interesting things to do particularly white water rafting, caving, exploring Tambun and its beauty, jungle trekking or even play a golf game at one of the several golf courses found around the city.
-By Malaysian standards, Ipoh is quite an inexpensive shopping destination.
-This is a place where you will find many interesting specialties like the famous Ipoh Fragrant Biscuits and some handmade wares like pottery.
-Eating in Ipoh is something that you will really be thrilled with as food here is quite cheap and sublime and local specialties like bean sprouts and chicken will really make your visit a memorable one.
+IPOH is also a place where you can enjoy many interesting things to do, particularly white-water rafting, caving, exploring Tambun and its beauty, jungle trekking or even playing a golf game at one of the several golf courses found around the city.
+By Malaysian standards, IPOH is quite an inexpensive shopping destination.
+This is a place where you will find many interesting specialties like the famous IPOH Fragrant Biscuits and some handmade wares like pottery.
+Eating in IPOH is something that you will really be thrilled with as food here is quite cheap and sublime and local specialties like bean sprouts and chicken will really make your visit a memorable one.